Terrance/IITCTeamKeys/README.md

 Upload the **teamkeys.php** file to your server, and update the value of `window.plugin.teamKeys.server` in **teamkeys.user.js**.

-The database for this plugin has two tables:
+The database for this plugin has three tables:

 ```sql
 CREATE TABLE `teamkeys_keys` (